2026 · NinjaTrader 8

 - What is the difference between Generation 2 and Generation 3 risk tools?

 - Generation 2 tools — Arty, CrossTrade, ClickAlgo, RiskMaster, Guardian Angel — are refined hard-limit enforcers.
 They watch the same primitives the native NinjaTrader controls watch (cumulative P&L, trade count, position size) and fire at configured thresholds.
-Generation 3 tools, of which Meridian is the only one currently shipping for NinjaTrader 8, watch the behavioral pattern that produces those numbers and fire on the pattern, before the threshold needs to engage.
+Generation 3 tools are a superset: they cover the same hard-floor job — loss limits, streak cutoffs, and session stops enforced directly; declared trade-count and size rules tracked live and scored — and additionally watch the behavioral pattern that produces the numbers, firing on the pattern before the threshold needs to engage.

 - Is a Generation 3 tool meant to replace Generations 1 and 2?